chrisnevers/IoT-Project/README.md

 ### MySQL Connected
 - User Authentication
     - Tracks who is currently logged in
-- Stores messages from AWS into DB.
+- Stores messages from AWS into DB
 ### RPIO (Raspberry GPIO)
 - Node.js package with an extensive API that allows access to the Pi's GPIO ports
+### Socket<span></span>.io
+- Allows custom event emit/listen functionality
+- Sends data to the web interface in real time
 # Hardware Inventory
 ### Raspberry Pi
 - Serves as the central node in the project's toplogy.
 This pi runs the web application.
 All access from outside the local network gets tunneled through this pi and is forked appropriately.
 The breakout board with the LEDs are attached to this pi.